Where to buy the PS5: Get restock updates for Best Buy, Walmart, GameStop, Amazon and Target

-Update, 1 p.m.
-PT: Sony Direct is offering the PS5 today as well, with extremely limited availability.

-If you're still hoping to get a PlayStation 5 in time for the holidays, time is rapidly running out, and it's likely you'll need to wait until 2021.
-Sony's next-generation console launched in the US more than a month ago -- back on Nov.
-12 -- but the inventory was no match for demand and it sold out instantly.
-A few subsequent inventory drops since then have played out the same way.
+Hoping to buy a PS5?
+Get in line.
+Sony's next-generation console launched in the US more than a month ago, but the available inventory was no match for demand and it sold out instantly.
+A few subsequent inventory drops since then have played out the same way, including a disappointing release at Walmart this morning.
 Right now the only consoles you can buy are marked up to obscene levels on sites like eBay and StockX, often multiple times their retail value of $400 or $500 (depending upon which model you want).
 The console has been otherwise virtually impossible to find, with at least one person waiting in line for 36 hours to snag one at a California GameStop.

-There have been a handful of fresh inventory drops at retailers like Walmart and Best Buy, the latter announcing with great fanfare some consoles for sale earlier this week, which unsurprisingly sold out instantly.
+You've probably noticed that there have been a handful of fresh inventory drops at retailers like Walmart and Best Buy in recent weeks.
+Just this week alone, for example, Best Buy announced some consoles for sale earlier this week, which unsurprisingly sold out instantly.
+Walmart has its own restock two days in a row, but they also went quickly.
+Which means that for the moment, all retailers are sold out again.

 - PS5 review: Sony built a space-age game console for your next-gen dreams